Strong Local Economy

 Event attendance includes the number of estimated attendees at the following Selected Destination Venues: Smart Financial Centre at Sugar Land, Constellation Field, Sugar Land Town Square Plaza, and the Houston Museum of Natural Science at Sugar Land.

 Attendance is calculated by management estimates, ticket sales or a combination of the two methods.
-Please note that results for the Smart Financial Centre will not become available until FY 2018.

 This measure encompasses Capital Expenditures Investment, including investment through the full life of the incentive agreement, for all incentive agreements approved and established during a fiscal year.
 The City of Sugar Land’s fiscal year runs from October 1 through September 30.